Air Filter Housings

-SysTech applies industrial air filter housings for a broad range of air filtration needs, from filtering exhaust air from a small blasting booth, as after-filters on dust collection systems, or for potent compound filtration at biological testing laboratories.
+SysTech applies industrial air filter housings for a broad range of air filtration needs, from filtering exhaust air from a small blasting booth, as after-filters or return air filters on dust collection systems, or for potent compound filtration at biological testing laboratories.

 These air filter assemblies include a housing, transition(s) to a duct system, and air filter elements.
 The side access air filter housings are multi-stage for progressively higher filtration filters and can be designed for all MERV rated panel filters, bag filters, or HEPA and ULPA filters for the handling of high potency materials or return air systems.
 Integral fans can be included to create a stand-alone modular air filtration unit.

 Air filters can be loaded on end and fixed in place with springs, or through side access doors for filter insertion and extraction or be configured for bag in-bag out (BIBO) features when handling potent or toxic compounds.
 MERV rated filters are typically used in series with up to four different efficiency rated filters.
-Air filters are selected on removal efficiency, size of particulate, loading, temperature and are often placed in series in housings for ease of handling and collection efficiency.
+Air filters are selected on removal efficiency, size of particulate, loading, and temperature.

 These filter assemblies are common in pharmaceutical plant applications, research labs, biotech, hospitals, on return air systems, and where handling sub-micron sized particles are part of the process.

 Industrial Air Filter Housings

 - Dual-Stage Side Access Housing

 - Multi-Stage Carbon Filter Housing – Odor or gaseous contaminant control

 - Multi-Stage Filter Housing – Filters in series with a progressively higher filtration efficiency